 Successful live stream events feature a tight script, quick pace, and high quality video and audio.
 While the very nature of live programming means there can be glitches, your pre-recorded segments should all be error-free.
 After all, if the first take doesn’t work out, you can film yourself again.
 We’ve outlined best practices for making your personal videos look more professional for streaming.

-If you don’t have access to a video camera, a smartphone, USB webcam, or the camera built into your laptop can all be used.
+If you don’t have access to a video camera, its okay.
+A smartphone, USB webcam, or the camera built into your laptop can all be used.
 When using a cell phone, be sure to stabilize it to avoid shaky footage.
 (Here is a tripod example.)

 Position your camera at your eyeline.
 Shooting yourself from below is not flattering.
 And make sure the camera is on a level surface.

 Prioritize your audio.
 Your viewer will understand if you didn’t film in HD.
 If they can’t hear you, you’ve lost their attention entirely.
 Position yourself as close to the camera as possible so the microphone picks up your voice clearly.
 Headphones and earbuds are recommended to avoid creating an echo.
 Earbuds with a built-in microphone are an option, just be sure you are comfortable using them and don’t adjust them while filming.

 Lighting and Framing